-Windscreen cracks are one of the most common problems that car owners face.
+Windscreen chips and cracks are one of the most common problems that car owners face.
 Some windscreens don’t show any immediate signs of a chip or crack, but the next day, the crack may become lengthened across the entire screen and distort the driver’s view.

 Here is a list of the top causes of windscreen cracks and chips that every car owner should know about.

 Changes in temperature can expand and contract the windscreen continuously, so much so that small cracks appear on the length of the glass.